Search: 93 results

 and our spirits droop with fasting: when Paul presented himself, and said, "well, my friends, it had been, if I could have prevail'd upon you, to have sav'd your selves all this perplexity and loss by staying at Crete.

-But they struck a sandbar and ran the ship aground.
-The bow stuck and couldn't be moved, while the stern was broken to pieces by the force of the waves.
+But they struck a shoal and ran the ship aground.
+The bow struck and could not be moved, while the stern began to break up under the strain.

 The soldiers’ plan was to kill the prisoners so that no one could swim away and escape.